qrtt1/project-prompt-generator/README.md

 promg gen
 ```

-This will create a `.ppg_generated` directory containing:
+This will create a `ppg_generated` directory containing:

 - `000_all.md`: 📚 A single markdown file with the content of all project files.
 - `000_outline.md`: 🗺️ A table of contents for all generated markdown files.